 Before I finished writing the ebook, I discussed this topic in a blog: “How to Write Sex Scenes.“ Blog posted in July, 2012.

 - As my husband often remarks, “’FINISHED’ is a relative term to a writer.”
 This is true! <g> I thought y’all might be interested in Just What Happens to a book after the writer is “finished” writing the manuscript and what happens after, in flow chart form: “What "Finished" Means To An Author.”
-(From August 2, 2015.)
+(Updated version from March 29, 2021.)

 Bookshelves, Resources, and Inspiration